Soft Dice Confidence: A Near-Optimal Confidence Estimator for Selective Prediction in Semantic Segmentation: Problem statement

 One technical advantage of the above definition is that $D(\by, \bzero) = D(\bzero, \byh) = 0$ for all $\by, \byh \in \{0,1\}^n$.
 An in-depth discussion and justification for our definition~\eqref{eq:dice-zero-zero} can be found in Appendix~\ref{app:dice}.

 To define the problem of selective prediction in this context, we consider the setup of Section~\ref{ssec:selective_prediction} with the loss function

 which is sometimes known as the Dice distance/dissimilarity/error.
-In this case, a selective segmentation model either outputs a complete predicted segmentation mask $\byh \in \{0,1\}^n$ or abstains on the entire image.
+In this case, a selective segmentation model $(h,g)$ either outputs a complete predicted segmentation mask $\byh \in \{0,1\}^n$, if $g(x)$ is above a given threshold, or otherwise abstains on the entire image.
 Note that, if we assume that only abstention cases will have to be manually processed by a specialist to provide a segmentation, then coverage in this context directly translates into saved effort.